Apples and Oranges: A Grocery Experience

 Have you heard of Wegmans?
-They’re a grocery chain in the northeast that has been named America’s favorite grocery store for 3 years in a row 1.
+They’re a grocery chain in the northeast that has been named America’s favorite grocery store for three years in a row 1.

-They’re only in 6 states and they’re number 1 in the country.
+They’re only in six states and they’re number one in the country.

 How is this possible?
 Well, Wegmans is simply the place to be.
 They’re huge – ranging 30 to 100 thousand square feet larger than the average grocery store 2.
 While it might be difficult for dealerships to increase their store size, consider the purpose of that space – product offering.
 They carry 70,000 products in addition to sushi bars, pizzerias, and other restaurants.